Greetings! My name is Gideon Irving. I am a professional globetrotting House Showman passionately dedicated to the art of being unreasonable.

 At the end of every show I unfurl a world map and invite audience members to write down the name and location of friends or family anywhere on earth who they think might enjoy hosting me and my show.
 This is how I've found 90% of my hosts thus far (I’ve gone through more than 30 maps).
 I've returned to many homes multiple times with different versions of my show, introduced like-minded hosts to each other, created an intercontinental craft project with audience members and supporters that has spanned more than 6 years, and treated every show and tour as a kind of workshop leading to the next iteration.
 I like that these projects have no end in sight.
 I see a living room as an endlessly expansive venue with infinite room for new ways to play, sing, laugh, invite.
 Playing in homes teaches me how to bring more intimacy into the theater and playing in theaters teaches me how to bring more of a boomtooty production with a capital P into the home.

 In 2018 I moved to Boulder, Utah, a rural community of some 240 people, to train with cowboys and horse experts in preparation for my long-imagined horseback tour of the Western United States.
 After many months of intensive training and numerous equine emergencies, I set off from Creede, Colorado in October 2019 with my trusted steeds Troubadour and Augustus.
 We traveled over 1800 miles through Colorado, New Mexico and Arizona for 6 months playing in 25 homes whilst camping along the way before Covid went and stuck a cockroach in my avocado sandwich.
-A temporary hold was put on The Horse Tour and I began developing two massive projects that are both about as far from horses and homes as you can get, but I had to keep the creative cogs creakily turning towards some vision.
+A very long temporary hold has been put on The Horse Tour and I’ve began developing two massive projects that are both about as far from horses and homes as you can get.
+These big projects have been in development for the three years.
+One is a secret that I may or may not ever mention on this particular platform.
+The other is a big fat juicy theatrical music extravaganza coming to a real live theater somewhere near you in the next decade.
+I’ve been developing it with my dear friend and collaborator Nicholas Cotz.
+We have workshopped it at NY Theater Workshop, Geoff Sobelle’s Church Of The Unreasonable and at The Train Room in High Falls NY.
+We’ll be announcing more soon.

 NEWS